 Floor Vibration Plates

 Floor vibration plates are the first choice for peripheral neuropathy in feet and legs especially, and also great for nerve damage in hands and arms.
-They are easy to use while sitting and relaxing, without needed use of your arms or hands.
+They are easy to use while sitting and relaxing, without the need for the use of your arms or hands.

 Full Body Vibration Platforms